MicrosoftDocs/nav-content/dynamics-nav-app/year-close-income-statement.md

 ---
-title: Close Income Statement Accounts | Microsoft Docs
+title: Close Income Statement Accounts
 description: At year closing, you must run the Close Income Statement batch job to close the accounting periods that make up the fiscal year.
 services: project-madeira
 documentationcenter: ''